 Black Treacle is one of those ingredients that you use a little bit of to make parkin or Christmas pudding, and then half a tin of it sits in your cupboard (usually hidden at the back!) until the year after.
 But there are so many other exciting, delicious and interesting recipes you can also use in it!
-I've featured some of the recipes I've made with black treacle below and also gathered some other ideas from around the internet you may like to try...
+I’ve featured some of the recipes I’ve made with it below and also gathered some other ideas from around the internet you may like to try…

 Parkin – Uses 100g Black Treacle

 A traditional sticky moist cake flavoured with ginger and black treacle that originated in the North of England, it’s perfect for cold Autumn nights.

 Parkin Cupcakes with Toffee Buttercream & Popping Candy – Uses 100g Black Treacle

 Using the same parkin recipe as above, I baked it in cupcake cases and added toffee buttercream and chocolate with popping candy in to represent fireworks.

 Sticky Ginger & Lemon Drizzle Cake – Uses 140g Black Treacle